alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

   {%
     picture
     filename="slovenia_mountain.jpg"
-    width="600"
+    alt="A peaceful mountain landscape with a grassy clearing in the foreground, surrounded by dense forest, and mountains in the distant background.
+    The top of the mountains is easily visible against the clear blue sky." width="600"
   %}
   <figcaption>
     Mountains surrounding Lake Bohinj in Slovenia.
-    This was a metaphorical mountaintop moment, even if I didn't climb high enough to make it a literal one.
+    This trip was a metaphorical mountaintop moment, even if I didn't climb high enough to make it a literal one.
     I’ve visited Slovenia twice, and it’s such a beautiful and peaceful place that I’m always charmed and rested by its vibes.
   </figcaption>
 </figure>

 Before COVID, I was a regular attendee at PyCon UK, and those events were always a mountaintop moment.
 I got to spend a week in Cardiff, hang out with friends I only saw once a year, and learn cool stuff about Python.
-It was great fun, but I was always worn out by the end of the final day.
+I always enjoyed myself, but I was worn out by the end of the final day.

 PyCon UK 2017 ended on October 30th, and that same week Ash McAllan [tweeted a thread][twitter] about "mountaintop experiences".
 She was talking about a completely different conference, but it was the same pattern -- a big and exciting event, followed by an emotional crash.